okta/okta-developer-docs/packages/@okta/vuepress-site/guides/custom-url-domain/enable-the-custom-domain/index.md

 ### Create a CNAME Record for Your Subdomain
 Before Okta can serve traffic over your domain, you need to add an alias from your custom domain to the Okta subdomain of your Okta organization.
 You do this by creating or modifying a CNAME record for your custom domain name.

-1. Copy the values of the **Host** and **Data** columns of the **CNAME** table in Okta into a text file.
-For example, depending on what type of Okta org you have, the **Data** value should look similar to the following:

-    - `org.Subdomain.customdomains.okta.com`
-    - `org.Subdomain.customdomains.oktapreview.com`
-    - `org.Subdomain.customdomains.okta-emea.com`

-2. Return to your Domain Name registrar and locate the option to modify your DNS records.
+1. Return to your Domain Name registrar and locate the option to modify your DNS records.
-3. Create a CNAME record and paste the value that you copied from the **Host** column into the appropriate field, for example, the **Name** or **Host** field.
+1. Create a new CNAME record and paste the value from the **Host** column into your registrar's **Name** or **Host** field.

+> Important: Depending on your registrar, you may only need to enter the subdomain part.
+For example, if you picked the subdomain `id.example.com`, your registrar may only require you to create a CNAME record for `id`.
+If you're not sure, check your registrar's documentation.

-4. Paste the value that you copied from the **Data** column into the appropriate field, for example, the **Record** or **Value** field.
+1. Paste the value from the **Data** column into your registrar's **Record** or **Value** field.
-5. Save the record.
+1. Save the record.

-After the CNAME record is saved and confirmed by your DNS Registrar, you are done setting up a custom domain name for your Okta organization.
+After the CNAME record is saved and confirmed by your registrar, you are done setting up a custom domain name for your Okta organization.
 Okta will begin to serve traffic over your custom domain.
 It may take a few minutes to propagate the changes.

 ### Confirm that It Works
 Use the link that appears in the **Confirmation** section of the CNAME step to confirm that Okta is serving traffic over HTTPS (TLS) for your custom domain.